Justice Reinvestment in West Virginia

 - Reduce parole hearing delays and mandate that people convicted of violent offenses receive one year of supervision upon release from prison; and

 - Require the use of a pretrial screening instrument in jails that predicts risk of flight and risk of reoffending.

 These policies are projected to avert up to an estimated $200 million in construction costs and $87 million in operating costs between 2014 and 2018.
-West Virginia’s Senate Bill 371 also positioned the state to reinvest $9 million to expand access to substance use treatment and services for people under probation and parole supervision between FY2014 and FY2016.
-At the state’s request, the CSG Justice Center continues to provide assistance in the implementation of these policies.
+West Virginia’s Senate Bill 371 also positioned the state to reinvest $9 million to expand access to substance use treatment and services for people under probation and parole supervision between 2014 and 2016.